Jumpercables/Chauffeur/README.md

 3. Start and stop the service to allow the latest configuration changes to take affect.
 4. Download and install the `Groovy Postbuild` plugin on the Jenkins server.
 5. Copy and past the contents of the `Chauffeur.groovy` script into the contents window of the `Groovy Postbuild` plugin on the build configuration (that is the highest in build chain that generates an MSI).

-    ```
+    ```groovy
     /*
     .SYNOPSIS
         The script is designed to act as a client proxy that will notify the